-If you have priced a Disney World vacation lately you may have noticed that it can be one of the most expensive family trips you can take.
-So when faced with the choice of adding on an extra expense, like Mickey’s Not-So-Scary Halloween Party, it is important to weight the pros and cons to make your final decision.
+A Disney World vacation can be one of the most expensive family trips you can take.
+So when faced with the choice of adding on an extra expense, like the Halloween party ticket, it is important to weigh the pros and cons to decide if Mickey’s Not-So-Scary Halloween Party is worth it.

 What Is Mickey’s Not-So-Scary Halloween Party?

-Beginning in mid-August and running through select nights through Halloween, you will find something called Mickey’s Not-So-Scary Halloween Party (MNSSHP) at Magic Kingdom.
-This event is billed as a way to experience the Magic Kingdom with smaller crowds and some unique experiences in exchange for the purchase of an extra ticket.
+Beginning August 13th and ending November 1st, Magic Kingdom hosts the 2020 Mickey’s Not-So-Scary Halloween Party (MNSSHP).
+This event is billed as a way to experience the Magic Kingdom with smaller crowds and several unique experiences in exchange for the purchase of an extra ticket.

 The party officially runs from 7pm until midnight, but party ticket holders may enter the Magic Kingdom beginning at 4pm on their party night.

-There is also Mickey’s Very Merry Christmas Party which starts right after Halloween.
+There is also Mickey’s Very Merry Christmas Party starting right after Halloween.
 Here is more information on the Christmas party in case your trip overlaps the seasons.

 What Makes MNSSHP Special?

-Ticket sales are capped, so theoretically there should be lower crowds in attendance.
+Ticket sales are capped, so theoretically there should be lighter crowds in attendance.
 This may be more beneficial for those attending parties toward the end of the summer crowds or closer to Halloween.

-Who doesn’t love a good character interaction?!
-During the MNSSHP is a rare opportunity to meet villains.
+Who doesn’t love a good character interaction?
+During Mickey’s Not-So-Scary Halloween Party is a rare opportunity to meet Disney villains.
 For example, in the last few years we have met Cruella de Vil, the Queen of Hearts, Jafar, and Lotso.

-If villains aren’t your thing Jack and Sally (from The Nightmare Before Christmas), Moana, princesses, traditional characters in Halloween costumes, and the Seven Dwarfs are also available on MNSSHP nights.
+If villains aren’t your thing other rare characters make an appearance at Mickey’s Not-So-Scary Halloween Party, too.
+Jack and Sally (from The Nightmare Before Christmas), Moana, traditional characters in Halloween costumes, Abu, Genie, Tarzan, Jane, and the Seven Dwarfs are often available on MNSSHP nights.